rawlins/lambda-notebook/README.md

 ## Getting started

-To run the notebook:
+On a mac, double click the app, and open the notebook called "Lambda Notebook Intro (start here).ipynb".

+Otherwise, to run the notebook in the repository file structure:
   * On a mac, double click `lambda_notebook.command`.
   * Or, from a shell, run `lambda_notebook.py`.
 On windows you may need to explicitly call something like `python3 lambda_notebook.py`.
 (Untested.)
   * To user a notebook directory other than the default `notebooks`, you can call something like `./lambda_notebook.py --notebook-dir=./local_notebooks/`.
 Note that `local_notebooks` is untracked by git, so is a safe place to put testing notebooks etc.
   * IPython 2 includes a directory browser, and `notebooks/local_notebooks` is also untracked.

 This will start a server in the terminal and open your web browser to the notebook directory.
 Then, look through the various notebooks to see examples of what can be done.
 I recommend starting (for now) with:
-  * Lamb demo
-  * LSA Poster examples
-  * Relative clauses
-  * Variable free binding (as an example of a reasonably worked out interactive fragment)
-  * Type shifting

-The following two demonstrate some ways of extending the library system:
-  * definite articles tutorial
-  * Composition operations
+  * Lambda Notebook Intro (start here).ipynb
+  * Lambda Notebook Demo.ipynb
+  * look through the various fragments and tutorials

-To stop the server, hit Ctrl-C twice in the terminal window.
+To stop the server from a terminal, hit Ctrl-C twice in the terminal window.
+To stop it from the app, hit "Cancel".

-It is also possible to load most of the facilities of the lambda notebook directly into a regularly-started notebook, or into an arbitrary (i)python 3 instance, by adding the base directory of the lambda notebook to the modules path, and then importing `lamb_setup` (or directly importing the relevant modules).
+It is also possible to load most of the facilities of the lambda notebook directly into a regularly-started notebook, or into an arbitrary (i)python 3 instance, by adding the base directory of the lambda notebook to the modules path, and then importing `lamb` (or directly importing the relevant modules).

 _Important note: notebooks that are part of this project assume that the lambda notebook modules (and other facilities) are part of the namespace already, and will not work without modification when loaded into a regular lambda notebook.
 This typically just means importing things; see `lamb_setup.py` for an idea._